top of page

 Investments

-Various investment options are available, including Registered Retirement Savings Plans (RRSPs), Tax-Free Savings Accounts (TFSAs), mutual funds, stocks, bonds, exchange-traded funds (ETFs), and Guaranteed Investment Certificates (GICs).
-RRSPs allow for tax-deferred contributions, fostering retirement savings, while TFSAs offer tax-free growth opportunities for various savings goals.
+A wide range of investment options is available to support different financial objectives and risk profiles.
+These include Registered Retirement Savings Plans (RRSPs), Tax-Free Savings Accounts (TFSAs), mutual funds, individual equities, bonds, exchange-traded funds (ETFs), and Guaranteed Investment Certificates (GICs).
+RRSPs allow for tax-deferred contributions, making them a valuable tool for retirement planning, while TFSAs offer tax-free growth and flexible withdrawals suited to a variety of savings goals.

 Registered investment & retirement plans